Marketing Your Online Store Merch Program

 - When customer might not be happy

 Moment merch.
-What is trending in this moment and is there an opportunity to tie in branded gear to your store?
+Be prepared for those viral moments.
+What is trending and is there an opportunity to tie in branded gear to your store?
 Yes, we can get pages/products ready to sell, often within 24 hours.

 Influencer marketing.
 Get authentic endorsements from your audience (Average Joe/Jane) or famous talents aligned with your brand.
 Drive traffic increase message and audience size.